ironfox-oss/IronFox/README.md

 ./scripts/get_sources.sh
 ```

-If you need to fetch sources for a different version of Firefox than the one IronFox is currently based on, you'll have to modify the script directly.
+#### Preparing sources

-Next, you need to patch the files with:
+You now need to patch/prepare your newly downloaded sources with the `prebuild` script:

 _This must be run once after getting your sources._